Updated 8/27/20 to include new information and insights.

-AdWords offers several types of ad extensions that can be used to provide useful information to customers.
+Google Ads offers several types of ad extensions that can be used to provide useful information to customers.
 This includes phone numbers, directions, additional products/services, and more.

 Ad Extensions are simple to set up and do not cost anything extra.
 Expect a click-through rate boost when using these too.
 The differentiation of having them helps your ads stand out from your competitors’ and tends to entice more clicks.

 Sitelink extensions allow advertisers to display a short list of links to internal pages of their website that customers might find useful directly in the ad.
+They are a great way to provide additional value to your advertising efforts.

 Adding sitelinks is quick and simple.
 First, select a campaign, click the Ad Extensions tab and select Sitelink Extensions from the View drop-down menu.